deepcrawl/deepcrawl-test/packages/test-nodejs-sdk/README.md

 # @deepcrawl/test-nodejs-sdk

-Deepcrawl Test SDK NodeJS Client can be used to start builds on Deepcrawl Test App, by adding it as a dependency into your NodeJS project.
+Automation Hub SDK NodeJS Client can be used to start builds on Automation Hub, by adding it as a dependency into your NodeJS project.

 ## Prerequisites